Registration Application Information

 As of April 1, 2022 there are two mandatory training courses, Code of Ethics & Professional Conduct and Indigenous Awareness, that approved applicants are required to pay for and complete as part of the registration requirements.
 The fee for both courses combined is $300.

-The College of Applied Biologists College Council has approved changes to the application requirements for submission of professional work products.
-These changes along with a revised Credentialing Standard are going into effect April 2022.
+A revised Credentialing Standard went into effect April 2022.
 Tutorials will be updated to reflect the requirement and application changes.

 The following information is for anyone interested in applying to be a registrant with the College.

 The College does not do any assessments or reviews of applications or courses prior to an application submission.
 All assessments are conducted upon an application being completed.
 Click on this link to understand the application process and status

 The tutorial videos are specific to each registrant and associated in training category and provide:

 Tips on how an applicant can have a good application;

 A demonstration of how to fill out the online application for the registrant category you wish to apply for; and

 General information on the College and registrants’ requirements.

 Once you are ready to apply you can navigate to the Apply to Register page.